jmdaweb/NVDARemoteServer/readme.md

 If you want to start the server in debugging mode (useful to see activity and errors) run:

-sudo NVDARemoteServer debug
+`sudo NVDARemoteServer debug`

 On most platforms, you can stop the server by pressing ctrl+c if it is running in this mode.

 To start the server, run:

-sudo NVDARemoteServer start
+`sudo NVDARemoteServer start`

 To stop it, run:

-sudo NVDARemoteServer stop
+`sudo NVDARemoteServer stop`

-Run sudo NVDARemoteServer restart to restart the server.
+Run `sudo NVDARemoteServer restart` to restart the server.

-If the server freezes, run sudo NVDARemoteServer kill to kill the process.
+If the server freezes, run `sudo NVDARemoteServer kill` to kill the process.

-On Centos 6, Centos 7, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
-You can run NVDARemoteServer status to see if the service is running.
+On Centos 6, Centos 7, Centos 8, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
+You can run `NVDARemoteServer status` to see if the service is running.

-If you want to configure the service to run at system startup, run sudo NVDARemoteServer enable.
-Run sudo NVDARemoteServer disable to configure the service to start manually.
+If you want to configure the service to run at system startup, run `sudo NVDARemoteServer enable`.
+Run `sudo NVDARemoteServer disable` to configure the service to start manually.

 If you want to install the server as a system service on Windows, run service_manager.cmd as administrator and choose the right options on the displayed menu.